Lewis Hamilton to leave Mercedes and join Ferrari for 2025 Formula 1 season

 He failed to win and take pole position for the first time in 2022 and continued his winless streak in 2023.

-The 39-year-old most recently held talks with Ferrari last year but team principal Frederic Vasseur claimed the Italian manufacturer never offered him a contract.
+The 39-year-old most recently held talks with Ferrari last year, after previous links during his time at Mercedes, but team principal Frederic Vasseur claimed the Italian outfit never offered him a contract.

 Hamilton told ESPN in May 2023: "I'd be lying if I said I'd never thought about ending my career anywhere else.
 I started at McLaren, I'd like to think I'll always be a part of the McLaren family, I started there when I was 13 years old, so I thought about what it would look like if I was at McLaren one day.